Ifield Watermill

 The mill now contains 4 floors of exhibitions related to the history of the mill and milling, the local iron industry, and local agricultural history.

-Ifield Watermill is open to the public between 2.30pm and 5pm on the last Sunday of the month between May and September, as well as on National Mills Weekend, which is normally in May.
-Admission is free, although donations are welcome.
+Ifield Watermill is normally open to the public between 2.30pm and 5pm on the third Sunday of the month between April and September, as well as on National Mills Weekend, which is usually in May.
+If in doubt, please check with the museum.

 Contact Details